stdlib-examples/project-slack-clear-channel-messages/README.md

 # Slack App: Clear Channel Messages

+While building Slack apps, your test channel (like `#demo`) can rapidly fill with spam as you test out message formats and more.

 This Slack app adds a simple `/cls` (or `/cmd cls`) command that clears the most recent Slack activity in a channel.
 For example, `/cls 10` (or `/cmd cls 10`) will clear the 10 most recent messages in a channel.